abajcsy/coop_pcl/README.md

 Point Cloud Generation and Terrain Navigation Using Cooperative Millirobots
 =============

-This project includes code and resources for cooperative point cloud generation and terrain exploration with [VelociRoACHes].
+This project includes code and resources for cooperative point cloud generation and terrain exploration with [VelociRoACH] millirobots.
 In this project, we address the problem of efficiently generating a 3D terrain map by utilizing two inexpensive millirobots, one that acts as a master and the other as an explorer, and a single webcam.
 Subproblems we address include estimating depth, planning exploration paths, and constructing the 3D terrain map.
 We take a purely computer vision approach to terrain mapping.
 The master robot (represented by the single webcam) watches the explorer robot (the VelociRoACH) walk through the scene.
 We generate the point cloud based on the explorer robot movement.
 A human operator can then plan a path for the master robot to safely move through the explored scene.

 The two main cpp files involved are cloud_goal_pub.cpp and roach_control_pub.cpp.
 Our goal assignment algorithm within cloud_goal_pub.cpp guarantees that the explorer robot is only assigned goal locations within the FOV of the camera.
 Initially, each location within the FOV is equally likely to be selected as a goal location.
 However, if the explorer robot fails to successfully reach a goal location within N tries, the probability of assigning that location again decreases by the probability squared.